Revisiting Non-Rotating Star Models: Classical Existence and Uniqueness Theory and Scaling Relations: Introduction

 This paper aims to achieve the following two goals: \begin{enumerate}[(a)] \item To rigorously justify and extend the classical results.
 We revisit the existence and structure of non-rotating stars given by Auchmuty and Beals \cite{AB71} and McCann \cite{McC06} (Theorem \ref{non-rotating}).
 Following a suggestion of McCann \cite{McC06}, we prove uniqueness result in the classical Newtonian mechanical setting by adapting the quantum‑mechanical variational framework of Lieb and Yau \cite{LY87} to this setting (Theorem \ref{uniqueness in non-rotating cases}). \item To explore the dependence of properties on the total mass of the system under polytropic law by employing a scaling method (Theorem \ref{scaling relation for energy} and Proposition \ref{scaling relation for derivatives}).
 The scaling analysis not only clarifies relations among solutions of different mass but also provides quantitative convergence results in the small-mass limit.
 In particular, we examine the decay rates of density profiles and the contraction or extension behavior of the supports of solutions (Remark \ref{asymptotic behaviour of radius and norm in single star case}). \end{enumerate}

 The results of this paper are adapted from the author’s Master’s thesis \cite{CVD24}, which also gave rise to two companion papers: \cite{Che26G1} and \cite{Che26E3}.
 The present work holds intrinsic interest within the theory of self-gravitating fluids.
 Furthermore, serving as a bridge within the thesis, this work builds upon conclusions from \cite{Che26G1} and, in turn, provides essential a priori estimates for the study of rotating star–planet systems in \cite{Che26E3}, where comparisons to the non-rotating case are essential.
+In \cite{Che26G1}, the conversion from the Euler–Lagrange equation to the Euler–Poisson equation was rigorously established, with particular attention given to showing that the energy-minimizing solutions still satisfy the Euler–Poisson equations at their boundaries.
+Nevertheless, this work is largely self-contained.
+Results from \cite{Che26G1} are given with proof outlines herein or cited as isolated technical details with complete proofs in \cite{Che26G1}.

 The paper is organized according to the goals above.
 In Section \ref{section2-construction and results}, we introduce the mathematical settings and accomplish goal (\ref{goal (a)}), reviewing and extending the classical results.
 In Section \ref{section3-scaling relations}, we address goal (\ref{goal (b)}) through a scaling analysis.